ItsTanPI/Wiki-Interactive/README.md

 - **Optimized Object Rendering**: Efficiently manages multiple objects on the screen, ensuring smooth performance.
 - **Interactive Elements**: Enhances user engagement with responsive and dynamic content.

+### Asset Credits
+This project uses assets from the following sources:
+- **Kenney Assets**: Various assets used in this project are provided by [Kenney.nl](https://kenney.nl/assets).
+Special thanks to Kenney for making these resources available.

 ## Contributing

 Feel free to fork the repository, create a branch, and submit pull requests.
 Contributions are welcome!